 - Encouraging an optimistic attitude

 - DBT empowers women to acknowledge their present circumstances and accept it rather than fighting it to change

 Eye movement desensitization and reprocessing (EMDR) therapy is especially useful in our women’s dual diagnosis treatment program, particularly for women who are dealing with trauma.
 While your therapist asks you to use your eyes to follow their hand movements, you’ll reflect on your past.
 Doing so helps you to reprocess negative memories.
 This treatment allows women to reprocess memories of sexual assault or combat service.
 In combination with cognitive-behavioral therapy and other treatment methods, EMDR and our trauma treatment program can help you come to terms with your past, so that you can move forward into the future.

 Love and Logic

 The love and logic portion of our women’s substance abuse treatment program is ideal for mothers.
 During this training, you’ll learn how to deal with less stress while helping your child learn how to survive and thrive in the world today.
-Through this less, you’ll learn how to accept your perceived failures with love and empathy, and that you’re allowed to make your own choices while the cost of such failure is small.
+Through this lesson, you’ll learn how to accept your perceived failures with love and empathy, and that you’re allowed to make your own choices while the cost of such failure is small.
 You can apply these lessons both in your own life and as you parent your children.